vrvd2000/IBM-M-10-Capstone-Project/README.md

 # IBM-M-10-Capstone-Project
-This repository is the IBM Module 10 Capstone Project
+This repository is the IBM Module 10 Capstone Project.